Charank18/Charank18/README.md

 Looking forward to working with you on some quality projects...

-🛰️ I’m currently working on Open source contribution- ViBe platform-IIT Ropar
+🛰️ I’m currently working on deepfake detection and grounding

  I’m looking to collaborate on Data Science and Linux Projects
 🤝 I’m looking for help with MLOps, Django